ArdentEmpiricist/enc_file/README.md

 **Panics** at errors making safe execution impossible but functions mostly return results.

-**Installation:** Use cargo install enc_file, download windows-executable (https://github.com/LazyEmpiricist/enc_file/releases or clone the repository and build from source.
+**Installation:** Use cargo install enc_file or clone the repository and build from source.

 **Warning: Don't use for anything important, use VeraCrypt or similar instead.**